 One especially popular use is making grape jams and jellies.
 You can make jelly out of any grape, but some varieties are better suited than others.
 Keep reading to learn more about growing grapes for jelly and jam and the best grapes for jelly and jam production.

 What are the Best Grape Jelly Varieties?

 One of the best known varieties of grape is the Concord, and it’s one of the best grapes for jelly making.
-Not only does it make good preserves, it is a very versatile vine that can be grown in a very wide range of soils and climates.
-It produces vigorously and is also popular in making juice, wine and just eating off the vine.
+Not only does it make good preserves, it is a versatile vine that can be grown in a very wide range of soils and climates.
+It produces vigorously; it is also popular in making juice, wine and just eating off the vine.